 The Commission would replace static and seasonal ratings with ambient-adjusted line ratings that typically are adjusted on a daily or hourly basis.
 Ambient-adjusted line ratings would be used for evaluation of transmission service requests that will end within 10 days of the request and to determine the necessity of curtailment, interruption, or redispatch of transmission service that is expected to occur within 10 days.
 To address those issues beyond 10 days, the Commission proposes to require the use of seasonal line ratings; however, the Commission also proposes changes to current methods for implementing seasonal line ratings, such as limiting the duration of a season to 3 months.

-Comments on the proposed rule are due 60 days after its publication in the Federal Register.
+Comments on the proposed rule are due on March 22, 2021.